How Semilocal Are Semilocal Density Functional Approximations? -Tackling Self-Interaction Error in One-Electron Systems: Abstract

 \section{Abstract}

-Self-interaction error (SIE), arising from the imperfect cancellation of the spurious classical Coulomb interaction between an electron and itself, is a persistent challenge in modern density functional approximations.
-This issue is illustrated using the prototypical one-electron system $H_2^+$.
+One-electron self-interaction errors (SIE), caused by incomplete cancellation of the electron’s spurious self-Coulomb interaction, pose a persistent challenge in density functional approximations, as illustrated by the prototypical one-electron system $\mr{H}_2^+$.
 While significant efforts have been made to eliminate SIE through the development of computationally expensive nonlocal density functionals, it is equally important to explore whether SIE can be mitigated within the framework of more efficient semilocal density functionals.
-In this study, we present a non-empirical meta-generalized gradient approximation (meta-GGA) that incorporates the Laplacian of the electron density.
-Our results demonstrate that the meta-GGA significantly reduces SIE, yielding a binding energy curve for $H_2^+$ that matches the exact solution at equilibrium and improves across a broad range of bond lengths over those of the Perdew-Burke-Ernzerhof (PBE) and strongly-constrained and appropriately-normed (SCAN) semilocal density functionals.
+In this study, we present a nonempirical exchange-only meta-generalized gradient approximation (meta-GGA) that incorporates the Laplacian of the electron density.
+Our results demonstrate that this meta-GGA significantly reduces SIE, yielding a binding energy curve for $\mr{H}_2^+$ that matches the exact solution at equilibrium and improves across a broad range of bond lengths over those of the Perdew-Burke-Ernzerhof (PBE) and strongly-constrained and appropriately-normed (SCAN) semilocal density functionals.
 This advancement paves the way for further development within the realm of semilocal approximations.

 Kohn-Sham density functional theory (KS-DFT) \cite{KS_paper} is a widely used quantum mechanical method in condensed-matter physics and quantum chemistry due to its balance of computational efficiency and accuracy.
-DFT reduces the complexity of many-electron systems by describing their ground-state properties in terms of the electron density, rather than the many-body wavefunction \cite{HK_theorems}, significantly lowering the computational cost.
-It is exact in theory for a system of electrons under an external potential typically generated by nuclei with the total electronic energy being given by,
+DFT reduces the complexity of many-electron systems by describing their ground-state properties in terms of the electron density rather than the many-body wavefunction \cite{HK_theorems}, thereby significantly reducing the computational cost.
+In principle, DFT is exact for any system of electrons under an external potential typically generated by nuclei, with the total electronic energy given by

-where $n(r)$ is the electron density, $T_s[n]$ the kinetic energy, $E_H[n]$ the Hartree energy, $E_{en}[n]$ the electron-nuclei interaction, and $E_{xc}[n]$ the exchange-correlation energy.
-However in practice the exchange-correlation (XC) energy functional, $E_{xc}[n]$ = $E_x[n] + E_c[n]$ has to be approximated as its exact form in terms of $n(r)$ is not explicitly known.
+where $n(r)$ is the electron density, $T_\mr{s}[n]$ the kinetic energy, $E_\mr{H}[n]$ the Hartree energy of classical Coulomb repulsion between electrons, $E_\mr{en}[n]$ the electron-nuclei interaction, and $E_\mxc[n]$ the exchange-correlation (XC) energy.
+However, in practice, the XC energy functional, $E_\mxc[n]$ = $E_\mx[n] + E_\mc[n]$, must be approximated, as its exact form in terms of $n(r)$ is not explicitly known.